-Yin or ying is the feminine or female white half.
+Yin or ying is the feminine white half.

-Wood grows, ascends, even dances on the wind.
-Wood is the minor yang chi.
-The rambunctious boy who kicks off the beginning of the cycle, spring.
+Wood grows, branches out, ascends.
+Wood is the young yang chi.
+The rambunctious child who kicks off the beginning of the cycle, Spring.

-Fire is active in all of the same ways wood is.
-Fire is the major yang chi.
-The boy becomes the man as we move from spring into early summer.
+Fire blazes, dances, spreads.
+Fire is the mature yang chi.
+The child becomes an adult as we move from spring into early Summer.

 It is on earth that all other elements dwell.
-Earth is a mix, it takes no sides.
+Earth is seen as neutral within the context of the cycle.
+It takes no sides.
 Earth is the transitional element.
-So it can be considered genderless, non-bianary, or however you wish to term it.
-This kicks off late summer.
+This kicks off late Summer.

-Metal is cold, stagnant, and nurturing with the minerals it provides.
-Metal is minor ying chi.
-She is the girl or young maiden frolicking under the autumn skies.
+Metal is cold, austere, and nurturing with the minerals it provides.
+Metal is young ying chi.
+The elegant quiet child of Autumn.

 Water can be stagnant like a lake, nurturing to life which requires it, cool and refreshing.
-Water is major yin chi.
-She is the woman full grown the mother of winter.
+Water is mature yin chi.
+Fully grown yin becomes Winter.